-While the ideal size for a district has been debated, there is little doubt that a district should be large enough to have a sufficient pool of trained, qualified district leaders, a well-attended and meaningful district convention and ample resources to support club development.
+While the ideal size for a district has been debated, there is little doubt that a district should be large enough to have a sufficient number of qualified district leaders, a well-attended and meaningful district convention and ample resources to support club development.

-While membership growth should always be a part of the plan, redistricting can infuse the district with a mix of new leaders who can look at district activities in a new way, combine resources to more effectively meet the needs of the clubs and even reduce the dues for each member as expenses are shared over a larger population of Lions.
-Redistricting, when done well, can strengthen the district and stimulate membership growth, enhancing the districts' ability to provide needed humanitarian service.
+While membership growth should always be a part of the plan, redistricting can help get the district back on track.
+Whether due to club loss or population shifts, redistricting can infuse the district with a mix of new leaders who can look at district activities in a new way, combine resources to more effectively meet the needs of the clubs and even reduce the dues for each member as expenses are shared over a larger population of Lions.
+Redistricting, when done well, can strengthen the district and stimulate membership growth.

 However, to be successful, it takes a thorough understanding of the unique challenges and opportunities of each district and a detailed plan to ensure the new structure effectively addresses the needs of the clubs.
-This guide was designed to provide a process to identify opportunities, determine new territories, and establish goals with a plan for implementation.
-A worksheet can be found on page 15 to help pull the information together and organize the planning process.
-Of course, if you need additional assistance we welcome you to contact the English Language Department at Englishlanguage@lionsclubs.org.
+This guide was designed to provide a process that would help identify opportunities, determine new territories, set goals and establish a timeframe for implementation.
+A worksheet can be found on pages 9 and 10 to help pull the information together and organize the planning process.
+Of course, if you need additional assistance, we welcome you to contact the District Administration Division at districtadministration@lionsclubs.org.